-Today I took 10 official reasons from the real-life letters about non-Endorsement.
-Obviously, it is a sad news to get such letter after so hard preparations for Tier 1 Exceptional Talent Visa application.
-That’s why in order to avoid getting this unlucky decision, you must check your own visa application regarding its compliance to the issues mentioned below.
+Today I took ten official reasons from the real-life letters about non-Endorsement.
+It is a piece of sad news to get such letter after such laborious preparations for Tier 1 Exceptional Talent Visa application.
+That’s why to avoid getting this unlucky decision; you must check your visa application regarding its compliance with the issues mentioned below.

 - Little evidence a proven track record of innovation in the digital technology sector director or an employee.

-One of two key criteria has to be met.
-You can demonstrate evidence for two criteria simultaneously but you cannot avoid this step at all.
-Perhaps, you have a question what can be a “proven track record”?
-In general, it is extract of your employment contract.
-You cannot apply the whole document since it is not required and in most cases, it has too many pages.
-That is why, you can add evidence like letter from the employer, extract of employment agreement or any other official reference that clearly states your company, position, salary, duration of work, etc.
+One of the two critical criteria has to be met.
+You can demonstrate evidence for two principles simultaneously, but you cannot avoid this step at all.
+Perhaps, you have a question of what can be a “proven track record”?
+In general, it is an extract of your employment contract.
+You cannot apply the whole document since it is not required, and in most cases, it has too many pages.
+That is why you can add evidence like a letter from the employer, extract of an employment agreement or any other official reference.
+They must clearly state your company, position, salary, duration of work, etc.

 - Internal achievement certificates in the company, awarded by the applicant’s employer, cannot be considered in any way to be a form